 If banks decide to increase interest on loans, loaners will follow suit.
 This is bad news for the debtors as they will be required to pay higher monthly mortgage repayment which equates to the property being sold on at a higher price.
 Consequently, a reduction of interest rates will make properties more affordable.

 8. Building regulations

-Property construction requires regulations which entail technical aspects of the building process and planning permission which is the size, design and shape of property.
+Property construction requires regulations that entail technical aspects of the building process and planning permission which is the size, design, and shape of the property.